IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

-As a standards **profiling** organization, IHE is uniquely positioned to develop an implementable, conformance-testable specification that addresses these challenges.
-The successful work of the underlying HL7 CPG-on-FHIR IG can be **constrained** (and simplified) to **address the key challenges** around concurrent execution, broad implementability, and conformance-testability.
+As a standards **profiling** organization, IHE is uniquely positioned to develop an implementable, conformance-testable specification that addresses these healthcare challenges.
+The successful work of the underlying HL7 CPG-on-FHIR IG has been **constrained** to address key implementation issues in-scope for the IHE CCG Profile related to concurrent CCG execution, broad implementability, and conformance-testability.

-To frame how this constraining might be accomplished, the approach of this IHE CCG Profile is influenced by the **US ASTP/ONC’s guidance § 170.315 (b)(11)**[^10] regarding the methods for conformance-testing digital health solutions that provide Evidence-based Decision Support Interventions \[NOTE: this guidance was current as of October 2024\].
-Sections (iii)(A) and (iv)(A) of this ONC guidance are shown in Figure 3.
-From the figure it may be noted that evidence-based Decision Support Interventions (DSIs) shall leverage a **constrained common data set** defined in the US Core Data for Interoperability[^11] specification.
-It can also be noted that, under this ONC regulation, a software solution provider must provide an attestation related to the source content leveraged to construct the DSI, including bibliographic citations of the clinical research of narrative (L1) care guidelines that inform the DSI's recommendations.
+The strategy of constraining optionality has been adopted by multiple jurisdictions in their clinical decision support *regulatory* frameworks.
+As an example, the US ASTP/ONC has published guidance regarding the methods for conformance-testing digital health solutions that provide Evidence-based Decision Support Interventions (DSI).
+It stipulates that evidence-based DSIs shall leverage a constrained common data set defined in the US Core Data for Interoperability[^11].
+It can also be noted that, under this ONC regulation, a software solution provider must provide an attestation related to the source content, including bibliographic citations of the clinical research of narrative (L1) care guidelines, that inform the DSI's recommendations.
+Similarly, NHS Scotland (https://www.dhi-scotland.com/projects/the-right-decision-support-service-(rds)) has adopted a single-hosted-service approach that constrains optionality and ensures consistency of data and logic execution.
+This hosted service is ISO-13485 certified to meet relevant Software as a Medical Device (SaMD) regulations.
+In Denmark, the adoption of a common shared health record has enabled four DSIs to be taken to national scale (see Figure 3).
+Research on the Danish experience (https://bmcprimcare.biomedcentral.com/articles/10.1186/s12875-023-02234-y) has noted the importance of testability as a key element of success.

 <figure>
 <img src="image3.png"
 style="height: 100%; width: 100%; object-fit: contain" />
-<figcaption><p>Figure 3 - US ONC regulations related to Evidence-based
+<figcaption><p>Figure 3 - Danish GP Decision Support Workflow</p></figcaption>
-DSI</p></figcaption>
 </figure>

-In an analogous way, the IHE CCG Profile **constrains** the content that may be employed to define CCG logic.
-In the base CCG specification, a slightly more flexible approach is favoured versus that used by ASTP/ONC:
+Informed by these examples and others, the IHE CCG Profile **constrains** the content that may be employed to define CCG logic.
+In the base CCG specification, an approach is favoured that allows care logic to take into account both patient health data *and* contextual attributes of the care encounter:

-- CCG logic based on **person-centric content** is defined in terms of the IHE International Patient Summary (**IPS**) Profile (*Complete* Option).
+- In the base specification (Volume-3 of this Profile) CCG logic based on **person-centric content** is defined in terms of the IHE International Patient Summary (**IPS**) Profile (*Complete* Option).
 The Complete Option stipulates that *optional* sections of an IPS document be instead treated as “required if known”.
 In this way,